Gluing of $n$-cluster tilting subcategories for representation-directed algebras: Part II: Gluing

-\begin{proof} We only prove (a); (b) is similar.
-Since $(\phi_\ast,\phi^!)$ form an adjoint pair where the left adjoint is full and faithful, the components of the unit map $\eta: X \rightarrow \phi^!\phi_\ast(X)$ are isomorphisms (see \cite[page 90]{CWM}). \end{proof}
+\begin{proof} Let us prove the result for $A$; the result for $B$ is similar.
+Assume that (a) holds and we will show that (b) holds.
+Then $X\cong \phi_{\ast}(M)$ for some $M\in\m A$.
+Since $(\phi_\ast,\phi^!)$ form an adjoint pair where the left adjoint is full and faithful, the unit of the adjunction is a natural isomorphism (see \cite[page 90]{CWM}).
+Hence

-The indecomposable projective and the indecomposable injective modules over $\La$ can be related to the indecomposable projective and the indecomposable injective modules over $A$ and $B$ by considering certain idempotents.
-This is discussed in \cite[Construction 3.2]{IPTZ}.
-We include the details here, adapted to our conventions, for the convenience of the reader.